marcuskammer/dev.metalisp.survey/README.md

 meets organizational needs.

-<a id="org4a2cf0a"></a>
+<a id="orgdf2a4b1"></a>

 ## Introduction

-I am developing a web application using Common Lisp, designed to administer the System Usability Scale (SUS) questionnaire efficiently.
-This application simplifies the process of conducting usability evaluations by presenting SUS questions and collecting responses, streamlining both the gathering and analysis of usability feedback.

-The software focuses on enhancing the ease of creating, managing, and integrating questionnaires within existing websites or software.
-Leveraging flexible templates, it offers a high level of reusability and adaptability.
-Data from multiple questionnaires can be synthesized within a single study, facilitating more profound insights.
-As a self-hosted solution, it assures enhanced data protection, granting users complete control over their data, a crucial feature for sensitive data environments.
-This application is aimed at significantly contributing to research projects, market research, and other fields where precise data collection and analysis are vital.
+I am developing a web application using Common Lisp, specifically tailored for efficiently administering the System Usability Scale (SUS), user experience questionnaires, and VISAWI to streamline usability evaluations.
+This application not only presents these various questions and collects responses but also simplifies the entire process of gathering and analyzing usability feedback.
+Designed to enhance the ease of creating, managing, and integrating questionnaires within existing websites or software systems, it leverages flexible templates to offer high levels of reusability and adaptability.
+The software allows for the synthesis of data from multiple questionnaires into a single study, enabling deeper insights.
+As a self-hosted solution, it provides enhanced data protection, granting users full control over their data—a crucial feature in environments handling sensitive data.
+This makes it an invaluable tool for research projects, market research, and other sectors that require precise data collection and analysis.

-<a id="org2fdae43"></a>
+<a id="org9aeb7a5"></a>

 ## Design Goals